DSA

 - Then start the heapify process from the root in a top-down manner.

-- If you want to delete an intermediate element (as available in PriorityQueue Java), we first need to find the element by checking through each element, which takes O(n) operations and
+O(log n)=O(height) - If you want to delete an intermediate element (as available in Java’s PriotityQueue), we first need to find the element by checking through each element, which takes O(n) operations and

 then delete it in the same manner as we delete the root.
 So deletion of an arbitrary element takes